-- Effective inter-departmental communication and coordination through status reporting and team meetings - Funding is approved to move forward with Depot Park construction
+- Effective inter-departmental communication and coordination through status reporting and team meetings - Funding is approved to move forward with Depot Park construction - Construction of Ponds by end of 2013 - Execution of legal agreement for Cade site in 2013 - Completion of Park Construction Documents in 2013 - Identification of Depot Building tenants and tenant buildout of restaurant and café spaces.

-Action Plan for FYs 2011-2012 for Power District
+Action Plan for FYs 2013-2014 for Power District

 Action Steps Estimated Completion Date 1.
 Initiate environmental testing On-going 2.
-Initiate Strategic Plan and rezoning October 2011 3.
+Craft new zoning for remainder of Power District and initiate full land use/rezoning for balance of site 2013 3.
 GRU vacates existing operation center December 2011 4.
-Continue Power District Leadership Team On-going
+Construction at Catalyst Warehouse complete and Prioria occupancy begins February 2013